 On the eastern part of the cross, you can see the drawings depicting Emperor Constantine and his mother Helena, the Death of Virgin Mary, the Last Supper, and Crucifixion.

-Ihlara Valley ticket price is 55 Turkish Liras as of 2021.
-Tickets are free for children under the age of 8.
+Ihlara Valley ticket price is 330 Turkish Liras as of 2024.
 Museum Pass Turkey is valid in Ihlara Valley, an open-air museum affiliated to the Ministry of Culture and Tourism.
 The information about the entry fee was last updated on December 1, 2023.

 Guided Tour Tickets for Ihlara Valley

 If you want to join a guided tour in Cappadocia, including the Ihlara Valley, you can buy a ticket for the Cappadocia Green Tour.
 Although this tour is more expensive than standard museum tickets, it gives you the advantage of fast track.
 The history of the cave churches comes to life with the narration of your tour guide.

 You can book this best-selling tour, which includes Ihlara Valley, Selime Monastery and Derinkuyu Underground City by clicking this link from here.
 Tickets are sold under the guarantee of GetYourGuide, an international travel site.
 You can cancel the tour up to 24 hours and get a full refund.

 Ihlara Valley opening hours are between 08:30 in the morning and 17:00 in the evening.
 Ticket sales at the box office end at 16:15.
 Ihlara Valley is open to visitors everyday of the week.
 Information on visiting hours was last updated on December 1, 2023.

 Visiting hours of the Museums in Turkey may change depending on events and renovations.
 I recommend that you visit the official website of Ihlara Valley before going to the museum and review the latest situation.